jscroot/jscroot.github.io/README.md

 ## Exercise

-We use Micro Front End(MFE) paradigm: Come into [examples](./examples/) section to begin with JSCroot.
+We use Micro Front End(MFE) paradigm: Come into [examples](./examples/) section to begin your journey with JSCroot.

 ## List of components